khairiyaputrii/Jarkom-Modul-2-I05-2023/README.md

 ## Question
 > Pada subdomain tersebut folder /public hanya dapat melakukan directory listing sedangkan pada folder /secret tidak dapat diakses (403 Forbidden)
 ## Solution
+In addressing this issue, it's quite simple.
+The principle is that to allow the public to perform directory listing, we use 'Options +Indexes.'
+On the other hand, to forbid access to a folder, we can use 'Options -Indexes.
 - Node Abimanyu
 ```
 echo -e '<VirtualHost *:80>